lorenzo-massa/SmartTourism-Image-Recognition-Android/README.md

 ### Markdown

 Each guide has to be given as a Markdown file.
-The first 4 rows of each `.md` have to be completed as the following:
+The first 6 rows of each `.md` have to be completed as the following:

  ```
 <!-- Use the following commented lines to include monument coordinates, categories and attributes (leave empty lines if the monument has no additional info)
 Coordinate of the monument spaced by a blank space
 Categories of the monument spaced by commas
-Attributes of the monument spaced by commas
+Attributes of the monument spaced by commas (may be blank)
+Short description of the monument
  -->
 ```